AccuWeather Forecast for San Francisco, San Jose, Oakland, and Bay Area - Mash Viral

-SAN FRANCISCO (KGO) – A wind report was issued by the National Weather Service from 7 am to 7 am on Monday.
-Winds will be gusty from north to northeast at 20-25 mph around the bay.
+VIDEO: Meteorologist Mike Nicco has your AccuWeather forecast for the Bay Area.

-VIDEO: Meteorologist Lisa Argen has your AccuWeather forecast for the Bay Area.
+We start today with microclimates.
+Temperatures range from 32 degrees in Ukiah to 56 degrees in Oakland.
+Our sky remains fog-free.

-In the North Bay Mountains maximum gusts of up to almost 80 km / h are possible.
-The SF peninsula and coastline, the Coastal North Bay, the East Bay Valleys and the Santa Cruz Mountains will also experience winds from N to northeast with gusts of 15 to 30 miles per hour.
-St. Helena had a wind blast of 87 mph last night!
+The sun still dominates the rest of our day with warmer temperatures.

 temperatures: